Freshdesk vs HubSpot: Which service software is right for you in 2026?

 Reporting and analytics

-Freshdesk is your go-to for nitty-gritty support metrics.
-You can easily create detailed reports on things like ticket volume, first response times, whether you’re meeting your SLAs, and how individual agents are doing.
-If you’re focused on making your support team as efficient as possible, Freshdesk has the data you need.
+Freshdesk is excellent for nitty-gritty support metrics.
+You can easily create detailed reports on things like ticket volume, first response times, and whether you’re meeting your SLAs.

-HubSpot Service Hub, on the other hand, is all about the big picture.
-Since it’s tied into the full CRM, you can build reports that show how support conversations affect business goals like customer lifetime value and retention.
-It’s perfect for showing how your service team contributes to the company’s revenue.
+HubSpot Service Hub, on the other hand, is the gold standard for seeing the big picture.
+Since it's tied into the full CRM, you can build reports that show how support conversations affect business goals like customer lifetime value and retention.
+It's a powerful way to show how your service team contributes to the company's overall success and revenue growth.

 A look at the AI assistants

-Let’s talk AI, because you can’t really ignore it anymore.
-It’s a standard part of any modern support setup.
-Both Freshdesk and HubSpot have put a lot of work into their own AI tools, but they both run into the same big problem.
+Let's talk AI, because it is now a standard part of any modern support setup.
+Both Freshdesk and HubSpot have put a lot of work into their own AI tools.

 Freshdesk has Freddy AI, and HubSpot has its suite of HubSpot AI tools.
-They’re both useful, but they’re stuck inside their own little worlds.
+They’re both useful, and they are specifically designed to excel with the data that lives inside their own environments.

 A more flexible approach

-There’s a better way to do this: use an AI layer that can connect to whatever helpdesk you choose.
-This frees you up to pick the platform with the best ticket management for your team without settling for a less-than-brilliant AI.
+One way to expand your AI's reach is to use a complementary AI layer that can connect to whatever helpdesk you choose.
+This allows you to pick the platform with the best ticket management for your team while ensuring your AI has access to a wide range of company knowledge.

 This is exactly what eesel AI does.
-It’s an AI platform that plugs into helpdesks like Freshdesk and HubSpot, but it also connects to the 100+ other apps your company uses to store information.
+It's an AI platform that plugs into helpdesks like Freshdesk and HubSpot, but it also connects to many other apps your company uses to store information.

 eesel AI platform integrations overview dashboard

-This approach gives you a few big advantages.
-Your AI can finally give complete, accurate answers because it’s reading from the same documents your team is.
-You can also get it up and running on your own time, in just a few minutes, without needing to sit through a sales demo.
+This approach offers several advantages.
+Your AI can provide comprehensive answers because it reads from the same documents your team uses.
+You can get it up and running in just a few minutes, without needing a formal demo.

-You get full control through a simple prompt editor, where you can define your AI’s tone of voice and even teach it to perform custom actions, like looking up order info in Shopify or tagging tickets for you.
-Best of all, you can test it safely on thousands of your past tickets in a simulation mode before it ever talks to a real customer.
-This way, you know exactly how it will perform and can roll it out with confidence.
+You get control through a simple prompt editor, where you can define your AI's tone of voice and teach it to perform custom actions, like looking up info in Shopify or tagging tickets.
+You can even test it safely on past tickets in a simulation mode before it ever talks to a real customer.

 eesel AI simulation results and analytics dashboard